dreamcatcher-tech/network/Inbox/2025-02-28 0944 napp processing layer.md

 So basically, there's a fixed way to run things:
 1. Functions from a napp definition, which output actions when called, which go into a sink
-2. one or more links that take functions in and return functions back.
+2. one or more links that take actions in and return outcome objects back.
 3. a processor, which takes actions in, loads the code that backs the napp based on its definition, executes the action, and then returns the result, which might be a stream

 The first link is the direct connection, between the functions and the execution.